Toggle: English / Spanish

-Retinoblastoma is caused by a mutation in a gene controlling cell division, causing cells to grow out of control and become cancerous.
+Retinoblastoma is caused by a mutation in a gene that controls how cells divide.
+As a result, cells grow out of control and become cancerous.

-Other times the mutation is present in several family members.
+In about half the cases, this mutation develops in a child whose family has never had eye cancer.
+In other cases, the mutation occurs in several family members.
 If the mutation runs in the family, there is a 50% chance that an affected person's children will also have the mutation.
-They will therefore have a high risk of developing retinoblastoma themselves.
+These children will therefore have a high risk of developing retinoblastoma themselves.

 One or both eyes may be affected.

-They pupil may appear white or have white spots.
+The pupil of the eye may appear white or have white spots.
 A white glow in the eye is often seen in photographs taken with a flash.
 Instead of the typical "red eye" from the flash, the pupil may appear white or distorted.